EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 The database is updated periodically and is created as follows:

-* Short reads from runs are assembled into contigs using metaSPAdes, Minia or MEGAHIT
+* Short reads from runs are assembled into contigs using metaSPAdes
 * Contigs are filtered by length (minimum 500 base pairs)
 * Peptides are predicted using a combined gene caller (Prodigal and FragGeneScan)
 * Resulting peptides are made non-redundant to produce a set of unique sequences